hitesh2114-exe/code-chronical-latest/README.md

 # Code Chronicle

-> A custom, Git-inspired version control system with a web platform and command-line interface.
+> A full-stack version control platform with a web application and command-line interface.

-Code Chronicle is a full-stack version control platform that provides Git-like repository management through both a **web application** and a **CLI**.
-It allows users to create and manage repositories, track changes through commits, explore projects, and synchronize code with remote repositories.
+Code Chronicle is a complete version control platform that allows users to create and manage repositories, track project changes through commits, explore codebases, and synchronize projects with remote repositories.

-The project is built as three major components:
+The project consists of three major components:

-* **Frontend** — A React-based web interface for managing and exploring repositories.
+* **Frontend** — React-based web application for managing and exploring repositories.
-* **Backend** — A Node.js/Express REST API that handles authentication, repositories, commits, users, and file operations.
+* **Backend** — Node.js/Express REST API responsible for authentication, repositories, commits, users, and file operations.
-* **CLI** — A Node.js command-line tool that provides Git-inspired version-control commands.
+* **CLI** — Node.js command-line tool for managing Code Chronicle repositories directly from the terminal.

 ---